 If you are a software as a service (SaaS) provider, you may use the term conversion rate to track sign-ups on your website.
 If your service comes with a free trial, you may instead track conversion rates from trial to paid.
 In the end, what matters is knowing how leads become customers, and using that knowledge to make it easier for people to purchase your solution.

-As a general rule, the shorter the funnel, the higher the conversion rate.
+As a general rule, the shorter your funnel, the higher your conversion rate.
 In theory, you limit the steps as much as possible for the best results.
 In some industries, however, regulatory environments demand extra steps like KYC compliance laws or the European Union PSD2 directive, which can have a devastating blow on your conversion rates.

 Looking for a service that will optimize your verification process?
 Start a free Veriff Station trial.